itsmegaram/Group-Project/README.md

 3. *Choice*: Survey-based happiness ratings

    *Consequence*: The received happiness score come from human rates  using a scale from 1-9.
-These ratings revel beyond universal truths, because time, cultural norms and raters as individuals are not taken into account.
+These ratings reveal beyond universal truths, because time, cultural norms and raters as individuals are not taken into account.

    *Example*: